2026 UPDATE: Revisiting USPS API rate limits after rollout

 If shortcuts are taken, you’ll start to have even bigger problems from:

-These problems do not come from the outage itself.
+These problems don’t come from the outage itself.
 They come from the shortcuts your team feels forced to take when things slow down.
-With that in mind, there is one important exception worth calling out.
+With that in mind, there’s one important exception worth calling out.

-If your business prints fewer than 60 labels per hour, the new USPS Address Validation structure may still work just fine.
-It’s free, simple, and can support you without any issues.
+If your business prints fewer than ~13.9 labels per hour, the new USPS Address Validation structure may still work just fine.
+It’s free, simple, and can work, depending on your needs.

 9 reasons why companies are switching from USPS to Smarty